aldatsa/electoral-calculator/README.md

 License
 -------

-Cellular Automata DS is free software/open source, and is distributed under the GNU General Public License (GPL) version 3 license.
+Electoral Calculator is free software/open source, and is distributed under the GNU General Public License (GPL) version 3 license.